-Hydrogen compressor is a device used to reduce the overall volume of the hydrogen and keep it under pressure for applications pertaining to storage and transportation.
+The hydrogen compressor market is estimated to be around USD 1,670 million, expected to grow at a CAGR of over 2% during the forecast period.
+A hydrogen compressor is a device used to reduce the overall volume of the hydrogen and keep it under pressure for applications pertaining to storage and transportation.

-Global economies and international organizations have been actively proposing the idea of shifting to an alternate and a cleaner source of energy.
+Global economies and international organizations have been actively proposing the idea of shifting to an alternate and cleaner source of energy.
 The characteristics of hydrogen gas make it a potential product to be used in clean energy generation.
 The increasing demand for hydrogen for energy generation, especially in the transport sector, is anticipated to lead to a higher demand for hydrogen compressors and drive the hydrogen compressor market.

 The hydrogen compressor market is still in the growth stage.
 However, the growth rate is expected to be slow owing to the recent discovery of new shale oil deposits in the U.S., and the disagreement related to oil and gas supply between Russia and the Organization of Petroleum Exporting Countries (OPEC).
 Therefore, this discovery and the dispute between the U.S., Russia, and OPEC will potentially make petrol and other fuels cheaper.
 Besides, there are popular alternatives, such as solar and wind power.
 Electricity generated from these sources has a more in-depth market penetration, which will restrict the growth of the hydrogen compressor market.